WhatsApp

 Food and pharmaceutical packaging requirements

-PET is your go-to for food safety.
-It’s non-toxic, has excellent barrier properties, and meets strict hygiene standards.
-Think of snack wrappers, beverage bottles, or pill blisters—it keeps things clean and secure.
-Unlike PVC, it doesn’t release harmful substances, even under heat.
+PET is excellent for food safety applications.
+It's non-toxic, has excellent barrier properties, and meets strict hygiene standards.
+Think of snack wrappers, beverage bottles, or pharmaceutical blisters—it keeps products clean and secure.

 Environmental sustainability priorities

-PET wins on recyclability.
-It’s one of the most recycled plastics globally.
+PET offers strong recyclability benefits.
+It's one of the most recycled plastics globally.
 Many retailers and packaging suppliers prefer it because it supports circular economy goals.
-If eco-friendliness is a brand value, PET makes a stronger statement.

 Cost-effective long-term solutions